Jay Fisher - World Class Knifemaker

 Attachment?
 The bolster attachment is important, for in order to work, it must be bonded to the blade in a complimentary and permanent fashion.
 Some knifemakers solder bolsters.
 This is a weak union, as soldering only adheres the surfaces of the metal to each other.
 One of the most important things I've learned over the years is that order for dissimilar materials to be bonded, they must first be mechanically secure, and second to that is adhesion by glues, solder, brazing, and finally welding.
 It's all about the mechanics.
 Incidentally, I've never had a failure of any fitting on any knife, in over 3000 knives made and sold and in use for over 30 years.

-This is faster and easier than making a knife by hand.
+This is faster and easier than making a knife by hand, even if hand-machining (grinding).
 There, I said it.
 Yep, it's a decision of lack of quality, in effort to save money and time for the maker, and is not of any advantage to the client.
 Just as in many areas of this trade, a manufacturing decision is somehow touted as being advantageous to the knife owner.
 This sad practice happens frequently in this trade, and I'm determined to uncover this type of misdirection, and misconception, no matter how long it takes.
 You are taking your precious time to read this; you deserve to know the truths that most other makers (and all manufacturers) won't tell you.

 For the reasons listed in the previous topic, it is often and mostly beneficial that the bolster or guard stock be made from a different material than the blade.
 Here are some of the bolster and guard materials I use, and the reason they're used.